Saganaut/MIC-Ternary-Eutectic-Alloy/_posts/2015-12-05-Executive_Summary.markdown

 ##Final PCA Results - Steady State
 PCA components of a single simulation over time
 ![transient](/MIC-Ternary-Eutectic-Alloy/img/transience/PCA_over_block_allstats.png)
-Wild oscillations occur in our data until the early 120s timesteps.
-For our steady-state investigation, we do not use any of the microstructures in the first 150 timesteps, where we see very small osciallations in PC1 and PC2, representative of steady-state condition.
+Wild oscillations occur in our data until the early 120s time steps.
+For our steady-state investigation, we do not use any of the microstructures in the first 150 time steps, where we see very small oscillations in PC1 and PC2, representative of steady-state condition.

 ##Process-Property Linkage Model
 We tried multiple models to predict the linkage between process parameters and 2-point statistics.